Dry & Dehydrated Skin Guide

 - Increased TEWL: moisture escapes faster when the barrier is compromised or lipid-deficient.

-- Over-cleansing: harsh cleansing and hot water can worsen dryness by stripping barrier lipids.
+- Over-cleansing: harsh cleansing and hot water can strip lipids and worsen dryness.

-- Weather stress: cold air, low humidity, wind, and indoor heating commonly intensify dehydration.
+- Weather stress: cold air, low humidity, wind, and indoor heating intensify dehydration.

 - Barrier imbalance: insufficient ceramides and lipids can cause roughness, flaking, and irritation.

-- Active overload: frequent exfoliation or strong actives can worsen dryness if tolerance is low.
+- Active overload: frequent exfoliation or strong actives can worsen dryness when tolerance is low.

 Key Korean Ingredients for Dry & Dehydrated Skin

-- Core hydration (water-binding humectants): ingredients used to attract and hold water in the skin—such as Hyaluronic Acid, Panthenol, and Beta-Glucan.
+- Core hydration (water-binding humectants): ingredients used to attract and hold water—such as Hyaluronic Acid, Panthenol, and Beta-Glucan.

-- Moisture-sealing comfort (occlusive-rich emollients): ingredients used to help lock hydration in and improve comfort—such as Shea Butter.
+- Moisture-sealing comfort (emollient/occlusive support): ingredients used to lock hydration in and improve comfort—such as Shea Butter.

-- Recovery & resilience support: ingredients often included to improve tolerance and long-term stability—such as Microbiome (Ferment) and Snail Mucin.
+- Recovery & resilience support: ingredients included to improve tolerance and stability over time—such as Microbiome (Ferment) and Snail Mucin.

-- Hydration distribution & water-channel support: ingredients commonly positioned to support the skin’s internal water movement—such as Aquaporin (Glyceryl Glucoside).
+- Hydration distribution & water-channel support: ingredients positioned to support internal water movement—such as Aquaporin (Glyceryl Glucoside).

-- Hydrating botanical waters & comfort ingredients: ingredients frequently used to enhance hydration feel and routine comfort—such as Birch Sap and Jojoba Oil.
+- Hydrating botanical waters & comfort ingredients: ingredients used to enhance hydration feel—such as Birch Sap and Jojoba Oil.

-- Moisturizing film-formers: ingredients often used to improve surface smoothness and reduce the feel of dryness—such as Collagen.
+- Moisturizing film-formers: ingredients used to reduce the feel of surface dryness—such as Collagen.

 Korean Skincare Routine for Dry & Dehydrated Skin